Charters Reports Reviews Shop Text Us (305) 209-5594

 • Light wind, flat seas, clean water.
 The variable breeze won’t mess with a drift here

-• Yellowtail slick fishing will be the high-percentage play
+• Yellowtail slick fishing is the high-percentage play

 • Good structure holds muttons and the occasional cobia

-• The improving pattern through the week means Crocker only gets better from here
+• With the pattern improving through the week, Crocker only gets better from here

 Alligator Reef

-• Hawk Channel conditions are flat — the variable wind is a non-factor
+• Hawk Channel is flat, so the variable wind is a non-factor

 • Once the ridge takes over Wednesday, the east-southeast flow pushes clean water in from the Atlantic side

-• If you want a reef-and-offshore split day, Alligator gives you both options within easy range
+• If you want a reef-and-offshore split day, Alligator puts both within easy range

 Tennessee Reef

-• Mid-Keys anchor point — same 1-foot seas, same improving trend
+• A mid-Keys anchor point with the same 1-foot seas and the same improving trend

 • Clean structure in the 50-70 foot range holds steady snapper action